 When you fill out your online college application, you’re not just filling out a form.
 You’re making a commitment.
 A commitment of time and money, both of which give you plenty to consider.
 More than that though, it’s a commitment to a relationship with a school.
 Some relationships are built to last forever, and some are not.
 The question is, how do you know when “the magic is gone,” and it’s time to move on?

 If the question “Should I transfer colleges?” has crossed your mind at all, that’s certainly a sign.
 That said, if you’re thinking about transferring from one college to another, it’s easy to get ahead of yourself.
 Soon you will be needing your step by step guide to transferring colleges along with everything you need to know about transferring colleges.You may even need tips for success on transferring from a community college to a bachelor’s program.

-For now, though, take a step back and ask yourself: why transfer colleges?
+For now, though, take a step back and ask yourself: why transfer schools or colleges?
 Will it really benefit you?
 Is now the right time?
 And do you have a clear idea of where you want to go next?

 Here are some answers to those tough questions that’ll help make up your mind--without “breaking your heart.”

 Is it harder or easier to transfer into a college?

 There can be any number of reasons why a college student might look to become a transfer student.
 Many of them are related to how difficult it is to complete a college education.
 College classes are challenging, and they can be a big shock coming out of high school.
 That’s without mentioning how expensive it is to make it all the way to graduation.
 Sometimes financial aid and careful planning just aren’t enough to make the numbers work, and you might need a new school with lower tuition rates or that’s closer to home.